South Carolina Novel Prize

 The contest is highly competitive, and the winner is provided a book contract with Hub City Press.
-Submissions will be read anonymously by our readers and judge.
-Winner is awarded publication by Hub City Press in the form of a printing of no less than 2000 copies to be nationally distributed to the trade in 2021.
+Submissions are read anonymously by our readers and judge.
+The contest winner is awarded publication by Hub City Press in the form of a printing of no less than 2000 copies to be nationally distributed to the trade in the following year.
 This can bring recognition that may open doors to other resources and opportunities in the literary community.

 The S.C.
 Novel Prize is funded by the South Carolina Arts Commission, Hub City Press, and South Carolina Humanities.
 The South Carolina State Library is a founding partner.

 For the 2020 cycle, the winning author received:

 - a book contract with Hub City Press, an award-winning independent press in Spartanburg, South Carolina;

 - a $1,000 advance against royalties upon successful execution of the contract with Hub City;

 - and Hub City will publish at least 2,000 copies of the book, which includes a book for every public library branch in the state.

 The winning author also receives invitations from the College of Charleston, South Carolina Humanities, and the South Carolina State Library and to appear and sign books at significant events.

 Hub City Press will promote the book through social media and by mailing galleys and news releases to national and regional reviewers and to key booksellers.
 Additionally, Hub City will set up author appearances at book festivals, bookstores, colleges and libraries.
 The S.C.
 Arts Commission will promote the winner and the book to media outlets, on the agency’s websites, and through social media; the South Carolina State Library will purchase a book for each public library branch in the state; and South Carolina Humanities will promote the winner and the book on its website and at special events.